MWPAWAR/todo-app/README.md

 # Installation
   - You should have `node` installed.
   - You should have `yarn` installed
-  - Then use command following command from application directory.
+  - To install packages please run following command from application directory.

 ```sh
 $ yarn